SaiskiFunctions/GraphWFC.rs/README.md

 Although not labelled here we could imply that there are certain directional relationships between the vertices as well.
 For example, vertex `3` connects to vertex `4` to the `East` and vertex `4` connects to vertex `2` to the `North`.

 The Graph structure in the algorithm would have these edge directions explicitly labelled for it but for the purposes of understanding a basic Graph they have been omitted.
-However, its worth noting that edge labels are highly arbitrary and could be used to encode almost any discrete relationship between two pieces of information, it has simply been used to encode a spatial (NSEW) example here.
+However, its worth noting that edge labels are arbitrary and could be used to encode almost any discrete relationship between two pieces of information, it has simply been used to encode a spatial (NSEW) example here.

 #### What is an uncollapsed Graph?